AI Data Center Power - Market Intelligence

 Power FlowBidirectionalOne-way

-Heron Link does in a single unit what currently requires a large transformer, distribution transformer, and UPS system.
+Heron says Heron Link does in a single unit what currently takes a large transformer, a distribution transformer, and a UPS system.
 Fewer components, smaller footprint, faster deployment.

 Why Data Centers Need This